Silver Bullet (film): Plot

-Marty enlists Jane's help to look for someone with a newly injured or missing eye.
-She discovers that Reverend Lowe is missing his left eye.
-Realizing that no adult would believe his story, Marty begins sending anonymous notes to Reverend Lowe telling him that he knows who he is, what he is, and that he should commit suicide in order to stop the killings.
-Lowe tries to run Marty off the road with his car.
-When Marty is trapped under a closed covered bridge, Lowe, whose condition has fractured his sanity, tries to rationalize the murders he has committed as doing God's work.
-Lowe apologizes and moves in for the kill until Marty calls for help from a passerby.
+Marty enlists Jane's help to find someone with a newly injured or missing eye.
+She soon discovers that Reverend Lowe is missing his left eye.
+Knowing that no adult would believe his story, Marty sends anonymous notes to Reverend Lowe, telling him that he knows who and what he is, and that he should kill himself to stop the murders.
+In response, Lowe tries to run Marty off the road.
+When Marty becomes trapped under a covered bridge, the increasingly deranged Lowe attempts to justify the murders as doing God's work in eliminating sinners.
+Just as Lowe moves in for the kill, a passerby arrives, saving Marty.

-The siblings manage to convince Red that Lowe is connected to the murders and attempted to kill Marty.
+The siblings manage to convince Red that Lowe is responsible for the murders and tried to kill Marty.
 Red persuades Sheriff Haller to investigate.
-That night, Haller, still skeptical but desperate to find the killer, goes to Lowe's house and finds Lowe has locked himself in his garage to restrain himself from further killings.
-Before Haller can arrest him, Lowe transforms and bludgeons Haller to death with a baseball bat.
+That night, Haller, still skeptical but desperate, goes to Lowe's house, only to find the reverend has locked himself in his garage to prevent further killings.
+Before Haller can arrest him, Lowe transforms into a werewolf and kills Haller with a baseball bat.

-Knowing the werewolf is coming for them next, Marty and Jane convince Red to take Jane's silver cross and Marty's silver medallion to the gunsmith, who melts them down into a silver bullet.
+Realizing the werewolf will come for them next, Marty and Jane convince Red to take Jane's silver cross and Marty's silver medallion to a gunsmith, who melts them down into a silver bullet.

-On the night of the full moon, they wait for the werewolf, who cuts the power to the house and smashes its way inside, attacking Red.
-The bullet is nearly lost in the melee, but Marty is able to retrieve it and shoots the werewolf in the right eye.
-The corpse turns back into Lowe before dying.
-As the trio recover, Marty and Jane say they love each other and embrace, and Jane narrates that although she hadn't always been able to say it, she was able to say it from then on.
+On the night of the full moon, they wait for Lowe.
+He cuts the power to the house and breaks in, attacking Red.
+In the chaos, the silver bullet is nearly lost, but Marty retrieves it and shoots Lowe in his right eye.
+Lowe reverts to his human form before dying.
+As the trio recover, Marty and Jane embrace, with Jane narrating that although she had not always been able to express it, she could now tell Marty that she loved him.